pointfreeco/swift-snapshot-testing/README.md

 >  3. Add a **New Copy Build Phase** to any applicable test targets with **Destination** set to "Frameworks", and add `SnapshotTesting.framework` as an item to this phase.
 >  4. Do _not_ add `SnapshotTesting.framework` to the "Input Files" or "Output Files" of your app target's Carthage `copy-frameworks` **Run Script Phase**.
 >
-> See Carthage's [Adding frameworks to unit tests or a framework](https://github.com/Carthage/Carthage#adding-frameworks-to-unit-tests-or-a-framework) documentation for more.
+> See Carthage's "[Adding frameworks to unit tests or a framework](https://github.com/Carthage/Carthage#adding-frameworks-to-unit-tests-or-a-framework)" documentation for more.

 ### CocoaPods